DEENUU1/DEENUU1/README.md

 # 💫About Me :
-- 🔭 I’m currently working on:
+- 🔭 I’m currently working on: "Space API"
-  - "Space API"
-  - "News summaries" Python&OpenAI application which I am still developing
-- 🌱 I'm currently learning: JavaScript and Django Rest Framework
+- 🌱 I'm currently learning: JavaScript and React
 - 🤴 I would like to learn: FastAPI, AWS, ML
 📨 kacperwlodarczyk@protonmail.com